Internet Security & The Internet Ready Toaster: Do You Really Need That?

 So what are the drawbacks of having a poor network infrastructure at home?

-Aside from security, having so much kit connected to your network will usually drag the speed of your network down.
+Aside from internet security, having so much kit connected to your network will usually drag the speed of your network down.

 If you have the choice, always wire your devices in.